- Any patient who reports bleeding from the mouth or nose following a recent tonsillectomy.

 - Ice pack on the back of the patient’s neck

-- Tranexamic acid – there is no direct evidence in post-tonsillectomy bleed but there is strong evidence that it reduces the need for transfusion in surgical bleeding in general
+- IV tranexamic acid – there is no evidence in post-tonsillectomy bleed specifically, but there is strong evidence that it reduces the need for transfusion in surgical bleeding in general

 - If not heavily bleeding: hydrogen peroxide gargles – this is made up from a 3% solution diluted in three parts of water before being given to the patient to gargle: they should not swallow.
 It can stop a slow bleed and may prevent re-bleeding (not evidence-based)